Infinite flags and Schubert polynomials: Introduction

 for some polynomials $\hat{c}_{\mu,\nu}^\lambda(y)$, called {\em dual Littlewood-Richardson polynomials} \cite{molev}.
 Computing the coproduct via the direct sum morphism, we give a direct proof that these polynomials (and variations of them) satisfy Graham-positivity (Theorems~\ref{t.positive}, \ref{t.positive2}, and \ref{t.positiveC}).
 The first of these positivity results was proved in \cite{LLS} by passing through the quantum-affine correspondence.
 The second involves two sets of equivariant parameters $y$ and $y'$, and was suggested in \cite{LLS}, but not proved.
 The third is an analogue in type C, and appears to be new.

-We also use direct sum morphisms to trivialize the projection from the Sato flag variety to the Sato Grassmannian, and to relate vexillary Schubert varieties to Grassmannian ones.
-While the idea of using direct sum in relation to coproduct has many antecedents (e.g., \cite{bergeron-sottile,buch,thomas-yong,knutson-lederer,LLS}), the applications to equivariant cohomology seem to be new.
+The direct sum morphism also leads to a way of computing the equivariant coproduct coefficients $\hat{c}_{\mu,\nu}^\lambda(y)$, by expanding a product of one double Schur polynomial by a double Schur with permuted $y$-variables; a similar method computes the flag variety variants (Proposition~\ref{c.coprod-schur-schub}).
+While the idea of using direct sum in relation to coproduct has many antecedents (e.g., \cite{bergeron-sottile,buch,thomas-yong,knutson-lederer,LLS}), I do not know of instances where it has been used in the equivariant setting.

-The direct sum morphism is also used, though less essentially, to compute the integral equivariant cohomology of the affine Grassmannian (Theorem~\ref{t.bott}).
-Several authors have given presentations of this ring with field coefficients, using localization and representation theory \cite{yun,lam-shimozono}.
-We give an alternative argument which builds directly on the method Bott used to compute the ordinary (non-equivariant) cohomology as the quotient of the symmetric function ring $\Lambda$ by certain monomial symmetric functions \cite{bott}.
-The only additional input required is the well-known presentation of the equivariant cohomology of projective space.
-The result is a deformation of Bott's presentation, involving a kind of double monomial symmetric function $m_\lambda(\xi|a)$, which specializes to the usual monomial symmetric function at $a=0$.\footnote{A similar presentation in \cite[Proposition~21]{lam-shimozono}, while stated over $\Q$, also works over $\Z$.}

 Much of this article has close parallels in \cite{LLS}.
 Two technical points of contrast are worth highlighting.
 First, as will be made clear in the constructions of \S\ref{s.sato}, the Sato flag variety $\sFl$ considered here is larger than that of \cite{LLS}; this has the effect of making the equality $H_T^*\sFl = \Lambda[x;y]$ a calculation rather than a convention, and it also allows the affine flag variety to embed in $\sFl$.
 Second, and perhaps more substantially, we do not insist on a ``GKM''-type description of equivariant cohomology, although we do include a discussion of fixed points.
 Instead, cohomology rings are presented in terms of Chern class generators.
 This allows us to use smaller torus actions, with larger fixed loci, which are needed in the construction of the direct sum morphisms.